Statistical Structure of Charge Disorder in Si/SiGe Quantum Dots: Introduction

 The paper is structured as follows.
 Section~\ref{sec:modeling} introduces our device model.
 We then quantify the device-to-device variability in Sec.~\ref{sec:variability}, first by its impact on functional device yield (defined by thresholds for amount of correction to detuning needed to obtain a symmetric DQD, and values of orbital energies and tunnel couplings of the resulting device), and then by analyzing the underlying fluctuations in tunnel coupling.
 To deconstruct the root causes of this variability, in Sec.~\ref{sec:PCA} we use the principal component analysis to identify the dominant disorder modes, and build a predictive statistical model of disorder.
 This framework is then applied in Sec.~\ref{sec:control} to quantify the effectiveness of gate control in mitigating these effects, comparing standard two-gate and three-gate schemes.
 We conclude with a discussion in Sec.~\ref{sec:discussion}.
+Appendix~\ref{app:pca} details the supplementary results of PCA and DQD parameter fluctuations, while Appendix~\ref{app:notuning} provides the results for controllability, all relating to the alternative operational gate voltage setting.